 George Mason University hosts J-1 students in the classifications of non-degree, undergraduate, and graduate students.
-Students are admitted to George Mason University as part of a regular degree program by their college or admitted as non-degree students as part of various exchange agreements set up by Global Education Office, College of Education and Human Development, College of Humanities and Social Sciences or the Provost’s Office.
+Students are admitted to George Mason University as part of a regular degree program or for a nondegree program pursuant to an official exchange agreement.

-J-1 Students are expected to register for a full course load each semester; 9 credits for graduate students, 12 credits for undergraduate students.
-Students with Academic or Medical Issues may receive permission for a Reduced Course Load with documentation from the Academic Advisor, Mental Health Counselor, or Physician.
+J-1 students are expected to register for a full course load each semester; 9 credits for graduate students, 12 credits for undergraduate students.
+Students with Academic or Medical Issues may receive permission for a Reduced Course Load with approved documentation.
 Click here to learn more.

 J-1 students must apply for a program extension if they will not be able to complete their academic program by the end date on their DS-2019 form.

 Insurance that meets the J-1 requirements is required by law for all J-1 students and their J-2 dependents.
 Students need to pay the insurance by the deadline.
 Students with dependents need to submit any health insurance policy updates to OIPS in a timely manner.
 If a student has a scholarship that covers insurance, they will need to provide their scholarship letter to the Third Party Billing Office.
 The willful failure to carry the required insurance or material misrepresentation of insurance coverage will result in the termination of the J program and legal status in the U.S.